Terms and conditions

 Submission of complaints and grievances with personal identification

-To submit complaints and grievances, please fill in the standard document, which must be submitted to the attention of the school's head of studies (in person on the third floor of the Balmes Building, or virtually by email to firstname.lastname@example.org).
+To send complaints and claims, please complete the attached form and submit it to the attention of the Academic and General Secretary of the School (in person on the third floor of the Balmes Building or virtually by e-mail to email@example.com).

 These complaints or grievances may be made individually or collectively.
 To do this, the identification number (ID card or passport) and the name and surname of all interested parties must be provided.
 Communications will be carried out with the person who has been identified as the contact person or whose name appears first on the document.

-The head of studies will be the person appointed to receive the document and to provide the sender with an acknowledgment of receipt within forty-eight (48) working hours following this document's receipt.
-In addition, they will follow up on the complaint or grievance with the areas or departments involved, and resolve it within the maximum period of fifteen (15) working days from the day on which the acknowledgment of receipt has been sent and will notify the interested party by e-mail at the email address the latter provided on the submitted form.
-Expansion upon or additional clarifications of the information provided by the person or persons who submitted the complaint or grievance may be requested; In this case, the time frame established for the resolution will be suspended until the additional information is received.
+The Academic and General Register' office will receive the document and, within forty-eight (48) working hours, will issue an acknowledgement of receipt.
+In addition, the complaint or claim will be followed up with the areas or departments involved and resolved within a maximum period of fifteen (15) working days from the day on which the acknowledgement of receipt is sent.
+The resolution will be notified to the interested party by e-mail sent to the e-mail address indicated in the form submitted.
+Additional clarification or extension of the information provided by the person or persons who made the complaint or claim may be requested; in this case, the period established for the resolution will be interrupted until the additional information is received.